24Zen/PalindromeApplication-Spring_Boot/README.md

-PalindromeApplication-Spring_Boot 🌀
-This project is a Spring Boot application that creates a REST API to check whether a given word is a palindrome.
+🌀 This project is a Spring Boot application that creates a REST API to check whether a given word is a palindrome.

 📖 Project Description
 Accepts a word from the user via an HTTP GET parameter